 - Trogir: walls, Cathedral of Saint Lawrence, bell tower

-- Split: Orientation tour and free time
+- Split: Orientation tour

 Our excursion begins with a visit to the medieval town of Trogir.
 Located on an island connected to dry land by a small bridge, it was founded as far back as the 3rd century B.C. by Greek settlers who called it Tragurion or 'island of goats'.
 We first head for the walls, extended several times over the centuries, and cross the characteristic little streets lined with stone houses, grand residences, churches and monasteries.